(Updated November 2023)

 You worked on that writing piece over several days; that’s what good writers do!
 They keep adding more details to their stories and pictures.

 I noticed you are playing with punctuation.
 Show me with your voice how you want your readers to read each sentence.

-A special thank you to master kindergarten writing teachers: Julie Lay, Katie Nelson, Laura Flocker, Shanda Lung, Jamie Corliss, Celeste Starr, Becky Leber, and Ruby Hovenden.
+A special thank you to master kindergarten writing teachers: Julie Lay, Katie Nelson, Joanie cutler, Diane Bonica, Laura Flocker, Jaime Corliss, Celeste Starr, Becky Leber, and Ruby Hovenden.